alphafox02/simcom_wwan-setup/README.md

 This guide is heavily adapted from the guide published on the waveshare site, available [here](https://www.waveshare.com/wiki/SIM7600G-H_4G_for_Jetson_Nano).

 Notes: There seem to be numerous errors and omissions in the instructions as provided by Waveshare.
 This guide documents my process so that others may avoid many wasted hours of effort.
-It turns out that you don't need `udhcpc` if you already have `dhclient` installed.
+It turns out that you do need `udhcpc` even if you already have `dhclient` installed (dhclient caused issues for me).
 You also don't need `minicom` or `screen`.
 There is a way to send and view serial using two terminal windows and built in commands `cat` and `echo`.

 ## Assumptions